-The Company, as part of Renewables, engages with Governments and regulators directly and through trade associations, responding to issues of concern and providing expertise where appropriate.
+The Company, as part of Renewable production, engages with governments and regulators directly and through trade associations, responding to issues of concern and providing expertise where appropriate.
 The Company also engages with the UK Government on priority issues, including the ten-year review of the Capacity Market and the wide-ranging Review of Energy Market Arrangements, which is considering longer-term market arrangements to support delivery of a decarbonised power system by 2035.